Communication and Media Studies 373

-COMS 373: Advertising Media Planning.
+COMS 373: Advertising Media Planning

-Prerequisites: COMS 130, COMS 230, and COMS 273, or permission of instructor
+Prerequisites: COMS 130, COMS 173, and COMS 273, or permission of the instructor

-Credit Hours: (3)
+Credit hours (3)

-Examines a variety of local and national sales methods, market research, demography, sales planning, organization and management.
+Examines variety of local and national sales methods, market research, demography, sales planning, organization and management.
 Includes writing for sales campaigns, preparation of presentations, production and placement of advertisements, development of client relations and follow-up service.

-Detailed Description of Content of Course
+Detailed Description of Course

 Detailed Description of Conduct of Course